-The Affordable Care Act (ACA) has expanded coverage for millions of Americans, providing subsidies for people with moderate incomes and important protections for health care consumers, including a ban on lifetime benefit caps and a prohibition on denying coverage based on pre-existing conditions.
-There is more to be done.
+The Affordable Care Act (ACA) has expanded coverage for millions of Americans, expanding Medicaid and providing subsidies for people with moderate incomes and important protections for health care consumers, including a ban on lifetime benefit caps and a prohibition on denying coverage based on pre-existing conditions.
+And the Inflation Reduction Act has made further strides in allowing Medicare to negotiate costly prescription drugs, and in extending and enhancing tax credits to help people afford health insurance purchased through the marketplaces.
+Despite ongoing progress, there is more to be done.
 States that have opted not to expand Medicaid have uninsured rates that are almost twice as high as states that have accepted Medicaid expansion.
 Medicaid programs in U.S. territories are inequitable compared with those in the states, and are dramatically underfunded.
-Prescription drugs are still too expensive.
+Despite the Inflation Reduction Act's advancements, many prescription drugs are still too expensive.
 Too many people remain uninsured, and even for those who do have coverage, it may not provide comprehensive, quality care.
-Public health programs, prevention, and community health centers play a critical role in the health care system.
+Public health, including mental and behavioral health, programs, chronic and emerging threat prevention programs, and community health centers play a critical role in the health care system, but often lack sustainable funding support.